t2-project/payment/README.md

 The [orchestrator](https://github.com/t2-project/orchestrator) sends messages to that queue.

 Normally you do not want to interact directly with the payment service.
-However it might by useful to run it locally for debugging.
+However, it might be useful to run it locally for debugging.

 ## Application Properties